Product

 You need to know what the LTV is of each major customer segment.
 For SaaS companies, that’s usually the various price points you offer.

-Joe on your $30/mo plan will almost certainly have an LTV that is a fraction of what the LTV is of Sally on your $200/mo plan.
-And not just because $200 is more than $30.
+Joe's LTV on your $30/mo plan will almost certainly be a fraction of Sally's LTV on your $200/mo plan—and not just because $200 is more than $30.

 ltv4Baremetrics Dashboard view of LTV by plan